 Our produce section is overflowing with delicious organic and local produce.
 To enjoy this bounty a few months from now, it’s time to start preserving.
-Take advantage of member specials on #2 peaches and tomatoes, and look for more great deals in our weekly specials.
+Look for great deals in our weekly specials.

 Interest in food preservation has increased in the last few years, and the internet is packed with tips, tricks, and methods.
 Some of the most common options are freezing, drying, fermenting, and canning.

 Some fruits and vegetables are well-suited to freezing, while others don’t fare as well in the freezer.
 Nevertheless, since most people have at least some access to freezer space and there really isn’t any other equipment required, it’s a very common strategy.
 Here’s a list of vegetables that freeze well and how to prepare them.
 Most fruits freeze quite well, but you might want to peel and cut them into serving sizes and freeze on a cookie sheet.
 If you put cut fruit into a bag and freeze it that way, you’ll wind up with a solid mass that’s hard to portion out.
+The relatively faster freezing time on a baking sheet also means that when you use your fruit later, it will retain more of its juice.
 You can also puree fruits in a blender and freeze the puree in ice cube trays for easy smoothie additions.

 Dried fruits and veggies can be kept without additional energy input and without taking up your freezer space.
 Again, not all fruits and veggies are suitable.
 Although food dehydrators can be expensive to purchase and operate, they don’t require ongoing energy like freezers.
 Make sure to cut off any imperfections or spoiled sections.
 You can also build your own solar dehydrator.